 There isn’t an official description for Wakanda Forever yet but it does have a logline:

 “Marvel Studios’ Black Panther: Wakanda Forever will continue to explore the incomparable world of Wakanda, and all of the rich and varied characters introduced in the first film.”

-Then Captain Marvel 2, now with a confirmed title of The Marvels will finish up the year on November 11, 2022.
+Then Captain Marvel 2, now with a confirmed title of The Marvels was pushed back from November 11, 2022 to February 17, 2023.
 The full logline for Carol Danver’s second outing is below: